 A: No. All identifiable information related to personnel evaluations is confidential and not accessible to the public.
 This includes any individual score on a component of the evaluation, such as the median Student Growth Percentile score, Student Growth Objective score, observation ratings, etc.

 A: For subjects tested by the state standardized assessment, New Jersey measures growth for an individual student by comparing a student's growth to the growth made by that student's academic peers (students from around the state with similar score histories).
 This comparative change in achievement is reported on a 1 to 99 scale.

 The details of how this works can be seen in this video.

-A: Under AchieveNJ, Student Growth Percentiles (SGPs) are one of the multiple measures used to assess teachers and principals whose students are in grades 4–8 (Language Arts) and 4-8 (Math) and take the state standardized assessment.
+A: Under AchieveNJ, Student Growth Percentiles (SGPs) are one of the multiple measures used to assess teachers and principals whose students are in language arts grades 4–8 and math grades 4-7 ( and take the state standardized assessment.
 Qualifying teachers' and principals' weighted mSGP scores are added to the other evaluation component scores to arrive at a final summative evaluation score.
 This process is explained in detail in on the Evaluation Scoring page.

 A: New Jersey developed a growth model to help answer the question "How much academic progress did a child make during a given school year?"
 Unlike proficiency rates, which show only whether students are performing at grade level, student growth provides a much more complete picture of achievement and progress at any scale score on the state exam.
-For example, a student may be below proficiency but could earn a high SGP score, which, combined with other evidence, signals that the teacher's instruction and/or principal's leadership are helping that child catch up.
-Students at the highest end of proficiency can also show growth – so no educator is ever "penalized" for teaching students of any achievement level.
+For example, a student may be below proficiency but could earn a high SGP score, which, combined with other evidence, signals that the teacher's instruction and/or principal's leadership are making a significant impact on student learning.